mongodb/snooty-parser/test_data/test_quiz.rst

    .. quizchoice:: MongoDB University

       Up to 2 lines of copy here explaining why MongoDB University isn’t the right answer choice

+   .. quizchoice:: All of the Above
+      :istrue:

+      Your MongoDB account gives you access to all of the above: Atlas, University, Cloud Manager, etc.